-Palomar Lane is designated as a Local Collector, with a proposed 60 ft right-of-way, 2 lanes and onstreet parking.
+Little Morongo Road (south of Two Bunch Palms Trail) is designated as a Major Arterial, with a proposed 110 ft right-of-way, with 6 lanes and no on-street parking.
+San Gorgonio Lane is designated as a Local Collector, with a proposed 60 ft right-of-way, 2 lanes and on-street parking.
 The General Plan roadway designations are determined based on projected traffic numbers associated with land use.
 The proposed Project is consistent with the General Plan Land Use Designation.
-The proposed Project will be conditioned to improve the adjacent portion of Palomar Lane to its ultimate condition.
-The improvements are identified as a half-width (30 ft.) section, including paving, gutter, sidewalk and landscaped parkway.
+The proposed Project will be conditioned to improve the adjacent portions of Little Morongo Road and San Gorgonio Lane to their ultimate conditions.
+The improvements are identified as a half-width section, including paving, gutter, sidewalk and landscaped parkway.
 Final Street Improvement Plans will be reviewed and approved by the City.

-The proposed cultivation facility will function as a small-scale, specialized operation that is representative of nurseries with wholesale distribution components.
+The proposed cultivation and processing facility will function as a small-scale, specialized operation that is representative of nurseries with wholesale distribution components.
 Prior to approval, the proposed site circulation, including offsite street design standards and the Project's fair share portion of offsite street improvements will be reviewed by the City as part of the site and conditional use analysis.
 As a Standard Condition, the applicant shall complete adjacent roadway improvements as designated by the General Plan.